boxwise/dropapp/README.md

 We have evolved the app to now be centrally hosted to we can offer the product to many more organisations, and are working to improve the quality of the product.

-If you are interested in being part of this project, write us at [jointheteam@boxwise.co](mailto:jointheteam@boxwise.co)!
+If you are interested in being part of this project, write us at [jointheteam@boxtribute.co](mailto:jointheteam@boxtribute.co)!
 You can also check out our [website](https://www.boxtribute.org/#join) for more details about the kind of help we need on this project.

 ### Preparation for Installation